GESIS-Methods-Hub/guidelines-for-methods/method-guide.md

 ## 4. Method Quality Guidelines

 Computational methods are the most common type of content on the Methods Hub.
-It aims to lower the technical barriers for using recent AI/ML methods in social science, while encouraging to develop reusable methods.
+It aims to lower the technical barriers for using recent artificial intelligence methods in social science, while encouraging to develop reusable methods.

 ### 4.1.
 Method Documentation Quality